shihkster1015/Em-Kevin-Pinnacle-Studio/README.md

 # Overview Of Pinnacle Studio Guide
-Our guide will teach you the basics of how to use Pinnacle Studio 21.
-It will start with the basics
+Our guide will teach you the basics of Pinnacle Studio 21.

 Things this user guide site will teach you include:
 <ul>
 <li>Creating a video</li>
 <li>Editing a video</li>
-<li>Adding Subtitles to a video</li>
+<li>Adding subtitles to a video</li>
 <li>Adding effects and transitions to a video</li>
 </ul>